Introduction: The principle of the weekly couple’s conversation with 3 questions:

 “What could I change about myself?”

-The following will take a closer look at the three questions asked in this weekly ritual.
+The following section takes a closer look at the three questions asked in this weekly ritual.
 Each question serves a specific purpose for relationship quality.
 We explain the meaning of each question, give examples of possible answers, and show how best to deal with the answers.
-Finally, there are practical tips on how to anchor this weekly conversation in everyday life.
+Finally, you’ll find practical tips on how to anchor this weekly conversation in everyday life.

 Question 1: “How did I surprise you last week?”

 This first question focuses on the positives of the past week.
-The point here is to find out from your partner which action or trait was particularly positively noticed—in short: how you were able to give the other person an unexpected joy.
+It’s about finding out from your partner which action or trait was particularly positively noticed—in short: how you were able to bring unexpected joy to the other.
 This question aims to express appreciation and gratitude.
 Often, small loving gestures or efforts go unnoticed in everyday life.
-By having your partner say what surprised or pleased them, such gestures are made visible and appreciated.
+By having your partner say what surprised or pleased them, such gestures are made visible and acknowledged.

 Meaning of the question

 The meaning of this question lies in consciously highlighting the positive.
 In relationships, it’s important not only to address problems but also to show appreciation for each other.
 Psychological studies on couples have shown that mutual appreciation and gratitude significantly increase relationship satisfaction.
 When your partner mentions what positively surprised them, the other feels seen and encouraged to continue such loving acts.
-In addition, this introduction creates a benevolent atmosphere in the conversation: you start with a smile and good feelings, which makes it easier to talk about difficult things later.
-A well-known rule of thumb from couple research says that happy couples have more positive than negative interactions—so this first question helps to make the positive conscious and keep the balance in favor of the good moments.
+In addition, this introduction creates a benevolent atmosphere in the conversation: you start with a smile and good feelings, making it easier to talk about difficult topics later.
+A well-known rule of thumb from couple research says that happy couples have more positive than negative interactions—this first question helps to consciously focus on the positive and keep the balance in favor of the good moments.

 Examples of answers to question 1